 Jonathan Watts The Guardian’s Global Environment Editor – live from the Amazon.

-Chaired by Dr. Laurie Parsons
+Chaired by Dr. Laurie Parsons, Chair CCRG

 Speakers